mm80843/T3.5/docs/index.md

 * [How loneliness is talked about in social media during COVID-19 pandemic: Text mining of 4,492 Twitter feeds](article_koh_how_2022)
+* [The effect of human mobility and control measures on the COVID-19 epidemic in China](article_kraemer_effect_2020)
 * [Startups in times of crisis – A rapid response to the COVID-19 pandemic](article_kuckertz_startups_2020)
 * [First detection of SARS-CoV-2 in untreated wastewaters in Italy](article_la_rosa_first_2020)
 * [What drives unverified information sharing and cyberchondria during the COVID-19 pandemic?](article_laato_what_2020)
+* [Attitudes towards outdoor and neighbour noise during the COVID-19 lockdown: A case study in London](article_lee_attitudes_2021)
 * [Designing a Multi-Agent Occupant Simulation
 System to Support Facility Planning and Analysis for COVID-19](article_lee_designing_2021)
 * [Rapid expansion of temporary, reliable airborne-infection isolation rooms with negative air machines for critical COVID-19 patients](article_lee_rapid_2020)
+* [Association of built environment attributes with the spread of COVID-19 at its initial stage in China](article_li_association_2021)
 * [Building occupancy estimation with people flow modeling in AnyLogic](article_li_building_2016)
 * [How the 5G Enabled the COVID-19 Pandemic
 Prevention and Control: Materiality, Affordance, and (De-)Spatialization](article_li_how_2022)
+* [Role of ventilation in airborne transmission of infectious agents in the built environment ? a multidisciplinary systematic review](article_li_role_2007)
 * [Seeing the invisible hand: Underlying effects of COVID-19 on tourists’ behavioral patterns](article_li_seeing_2020)
 * [SARS-CoV-2 in wastewater: potential health risk, but also data source](article_lodder_sars-cov-2_2020)
+* [Predicted Inactivation of Viruses of Relevance to Biodefense by Solar Radiation](article_lytle_predicted_2005)
+* [Mechanistic insights into the effect of humidity on airborne influenza virus survival, transmission and incidence](article_marr_mechanistic_2019)
 * [Retail Signage During the COVID-19 Pandemic](article_mcneish_retail_2020)
 * [Effects of temperature and humidity on the spread of
 COVID-19: A systematic review](article_mecenas_effects_2020)
+* [Presence of SARS-Coronavirus-2 RNA in Sewage and Correlation with Reported COVID-19 Prevalence in the Early Stage of the Epidemic in The Netherlands](article_medema_presence_2020)
 * [Antivirus-built environment: Lessons learned from Covid-19 pandemic](article_megahed_antivirus-built_2020)
 * [Indoor Air Quality: Rethinking rules of building